 Take a look at the color wheel below.
 Using colors that are very different from each other, like blue and orange, is a good example of high contrast.
 They are located on opposite sides of the color wheel.
 Using colors that are more closely related, like yellow and orange, is a good example of low contrast.
 Notice how these colors are located closer to one another on the color wheel.
 When designing for the web you want to make sure that your action items stand out and don’t blend into the rest of your design.
 If you’re struggling to come up with a successful color palette take a look at this free tool from Adobe.

 This one may seem fairly obvious, but making something BIG next to something small indicates that the bigger item is more important.
 The bigger the size difference the more emphasis you’re placing on the larger item.
-Don’t be afraid to make your call to action items and headlines much larger than your less important elements.
+Don’t be afraid to make your call-to-action items and headlines much larger than your less important elements.
 Think magazine layout more than novel.
-Notice on the Sherin and Lodgen website the primary focus is on the black and white image.
-After you look at that you read the headline to the left of the image.
+Notice on the Critchfield website the primary focus is on the white typography but pops of yellow draw your attention down the page.

 When using graphic elements like circles, rectangles, lines, and arrows, you’ll need to think about how each shape relates to the others on the page.
 For example, if everything on the page has straight edges and square corners, adding a circle can help highlight that element.
-On the Nitsch Engineering website, we made sure that the most important information on the page was in the circle.
+On the DRA Architects website, we made sure that the important information about Careers was in the circle.
 Notice how the other elements on the page are rectangular.
-For more subtle contrast, you can include buttons with rounded corners as a call-to-action.
+For more subtle contrast, you can include buttons as a primary calls-to-action with just text as secondary ones.
 Or try mixing things up with different line weights and other shapes.

 Typography Matters Too